 The writing is very "visual", too - I can see this being turned into a movie without too many alterations.

 CHRONOLOGY (subtitle: Show Business.
 It can get bloody.
 Who killed Jeannie Alcott Pearson?) came out late in 2015.
 The summary on the back cover reads:

 "Pamela Pearson is very dead from what appears to be a savage, hateful murder and a postmortem rape.
 The husband, editor Howard Pearson, is covered in her blood and in a catatonic state.
 When homicide captain James J. Moran finds the deceaseds diary and discovers the deceased is former collegiate tennis champion, Jeannie Alcott, the investigation goes in another direction and things begin to transform.
 Howard Pearson, after recovering from his catatonia, realizes nothing has prepared him for what hes about to encounter.
 Chronology is a story of murder, love, revenge, and psychological blood-letting when a disguise-in-reverse, show business and law enforcement converge, keeping the reader guessing to the bitter, bloody end."

-No review available here yet, as I'm still in the process of reading it.
-But J. Rickley was kind enough to provide some insights into his work.
+J. Rickley was kind enough to provide some insights into his work on CHRONOLOGY.
 In spring 2016, he said: